natbtw/natbtw/README.md

-Yo I'm Blitz, a 15 year old coder and soon to be gamedev.
+Yo I'm Nat, a 15 year old coder and soon to be gamedev.
 I mainly mess with Haxeflixel and sometimes unity but yeah that's all.
 (Paused on doing godot and c/c++ stuff)

-Discord to contact me: blitzeroni_
+Discord to contact me: natstackzzz

 Website Updates: